thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/205/Screen_Shot_2016-06-21_at_3.48.34_AM.png)

-Although it wasn't specified, an integer value was given to the newly inserted row's `id` attribute because it's a `serial` column.
+**NOTE:** The entity was automatically given a unique value for its `id` attribute.

 Insert a few more rows into the `movies` table by running the following commands.

 ```sql
 INSERT INTO movies (title, duration, rating, genre, is_3d, released_at, score) VALUES ('X-Men: Apocalypse', 144, 'PG-13', 'Action', TRUE, '2016-05-27 00:00:00 UTC', 7.4);